Call for Co-Teaching Proposals

 DI_30100: Challenge Based Innovation (CBI)

-This class will meet 2.5hrs/twice weekly in the NEW DESIGN INNOVATION HUB
+- This class will meet 2.5hrs/twice weekly in the DI Hub

 Challenge Based Innovation (CBI) is a project- and problem-based learning course, where multidisciplinary student teams and their instructors collaborate with faculty researchers and community and industry partners to innovate novel solutions to real-world problems.
 The projects are proposed by cross-disciplinary faculty collaborators and derived from using research to tackle complex human-centered challenges.
 The multidisciplinary student teams act as catalysts in developing and implementing novel solutions.